Cryptotechno/test/README.md

-# There is miles/kilometres converter
+# There are some test
 Good luck,
 Have fun